 Good morning!
 Thank you for checking in with Flawed yet Functional today.
 The Autoimmune Protocol has been my diet for 210 days!
 While I love to cook, I’ve come to rely on simple, delicious recipes because even I can’t spend all day in the kitchen!
-If you need a launching pad for the Autoimmune Protocol or just healthy dinner recipes, try these top 5 Autoimmune Protocol One-Pan Dinners today!
+If you need a launching pad for the Autoimmune Protocol or just healthy dinner recipes, try these Top 5 One-Pan Easy AIP Dinner Recipes today!

 Wow, that title sure is a mouthful!
 While the whole family really enjoyed this simple meal, my two boys LOVED it.
 They couldn’t get enough of the balsamic vinegar flavor.
 Heavy doses of extra “sauce” were put into their bowls.
 I can’t blame them.
 I love balsamic vinegar too!

 Cabbage and pork covered in creamy turmeric sauce = super duper satisfying meal.
 This recipe feels like comfort food to me.
 It’s warm, hearty, and tasty.
 The recipe is AIP friendly as is, but I let my kids toss a few cashews on top of theirs to jazz it up a bit.
-Unfortunately, I haven’t been able to reintroduce those into my diet yet, but don’t worry, the recipe is excellent as is!
+Unfortunately, I haven’t been able to reintroduce those into my diet yet (Update: I have reintroduced cashews!
+Woot!), but don’t worry, the recipe is excellent as is!

 Not on the AIP diet?
 This recipe has accommodations for AIP, and it is written to for the standard gluten-free diet to enjoy!